Ess-Ka/EsskaFOVDetector/README.md

 `Manually` Detection has to be started manually with the `StartDetction` method.

+An optional text field shows the status and detected FOV.

 ## Get the FOV ##

-Use the `DetectedFOV` property on the component.
+Use the `DetectedFOV` property on the FOVDetector component.

 ## React to changes ##